serverless/compose-website-example/README.md

 The first deployment takes care of creating the S3 bucket via **CloudFormation**.
 The next deployments only take seconds as they only upload the changed files.

 When setting up a custom domain however, `serverless deploy` will also set up a CloudFront distribution automatically.
 That will make the website ready for production with HTTPS, CDN caching at the edge, as well as automatic security HTTP headers.
+On deployment, the CDN cache will automatically be cleared.

 *Note: server-side rendering (SSR) is not supported (yet).
 Let us know if you are interested!*